 One last thing to note is that left- or right-hand installation does not matter.
 The Smart Mortise's handle can be tweaked to suit your needs.

-5. Door Compatibility & Product Specifications: Smart Deadbolt 2s
+5. Door Compatibility & Product Specifications: Smart Deadbolt 2S Metal Grey ↑ back to contents

 If you've decided to get an add-on to your door, the Smart Deadbolts are your best choices.
-While both the Smart Deadbolt 2S and Deadbolt 02 share similarities, there are some disparities in measurements.
+While all the Smart Deadbolts share similarities, there are some disparities in measurements.

-The Smart Deadbolt 2S should comply with these specifications:
+The Smart Deadbolt 2s Grey should comply with these specifications:

 a) Measure door thickness

-Gate clearance distance should be a minimum of 20mm, much lesser as compared to the Smart Mortise.
-This is because the Smart Deadbolts do not have a handle and will be sitting above your existing one on the door.
+Gate clearance distance should be a minimum of 30mm, much lesser as compared to the Smart Mortise.
+This is because the Smart Deadbolts do not have a handle and will be sitting above your existing one on the door

 If you're installing on a new door with no existing holes drilled, ensure you have at least 110mm from the door edge.